European stocks sink as tech gloom spreads, Valeo plunges

 On the day earnings disappointments caused sharp falls.

-Altran (ALTT.PA) shares surged 16 percent after the engineering and tech consultancy reported strong third-quarter results.
+Altran shares surged 16 percent after the engineering and tech consultancy reported strong third-quarter results.

-Shares in French household appliances maker SEB (SEBF.PA) also fell 15.3 percent after its third-quarter sales figures.
+Shares in French household appliances maker SEB also fell 15.3 percent after its third-quarter sales figures.

 Results from banks were more mixed after more encouraging results from UBS had boosted it in the previous session.